crystilonz/tumour_deep_learning/presentation/presentation_script.md

 slides procured here did not contain cancer tissue.
 These were slides of normal tissue.
 I actually assessed all classifier models, but the results were roughly the same between models, so I will present the leaky version of the multilayer perceptron model here.

-The model, which was trained on cancerous tissue slides, was assessed on normal tissue slides.
-This is called out-of-distribution testing, which refers to testing the model on a dataset which deviates substantially from the training set.
+The model, which was trained on cancerous tissue slides, was assessed on normal tissue slides as out-of-distribution testing.
-The purpose here was to see the model's behaviour on such dataset.

 The model performed decently well on this data.
 In fact, the performance metrics were roughly comparable to those on the external dataset.

 Surprisingly, the models showed systematic confusion patterns.
 The model seemed to be misclassifying skin samples as breast, and